7+ Best Hostels in Vienna/Wien Under $25

 Youth Hostel Hütteldorf $ – Vienna’s First Hostel (Cheapest)

-Youth Hostel Hütteldorf is Vienna’s first ever hostel with sixty years experience under its belt.
+Youth Hostel Hütteldorf is Vienna’s first-ever hostel with sixty years of experience.

-It is located a ten-minute walk to Hutteldorf station which is twenty minutes ride to downtown.
+It is a ten-minute walk to Hutteldorf station and a twenty-minute ride to downtown.

 Kitchen facilities are limited to a kettle and microwave.